The CV Joint is an essential component of your car suspension system that aids in comfortable and smooth driving.

 If you see grease on your car’s wheel rim interior surface, check if your CV Boots are still intact.

-A faulty CV boot will likely extend its effect to the chassis and the cv axle, which plays an essential role in driving.
+A faulty CV boot will likely extend its effect to the chassis and the CV axle, which plays an essential role in driving.

 This will surely increase the noise coming from your CV joint when driving straight and would increase when making a turn.